 How To Compare Electricity Prices in Germany

-With over 1,000 electricity providers in Germany, you’ll want to compare prices to make sure you’re getting the best deal before signing a contract.
+With over 1,000 energy suppliers in Germany, you’ll want to compare prices to make sure you’re getting the best deal before signing a contract.

 The best way to compare electricity providers is to use price comparison websites like Check24 or Verivox.
-We used Verivox because we found it a bit more user-friendly.
-Then simply insert your postal code, select your district, and how many people are living in the apartment to compare prices for the different electricity providers in Germany.
+Then simply insert your postal code, select your district, and how many people are living in the apartment to compare prices.

-Bonus Tip: Many electricity companies offer discounts and bonuses to attract new customers.
+Bonus Tip: Many energy companies offer discounts and bonuses to attract new customers.
 These bonuses range from getting cashback to free smartphones and even washing machines.

 How To Save Money When Signing An Electricity Contract in Germany?